 - For the purposes of Article 26(2) of Directive 95/46/EC for the transfer of personal data to processors established in third countries which do not automatically ensure an adequate level of data protection, we will ensure we have an agreement in place with any such supplier to ensure adequate safeguards are implemented, to emulate the standards applicable to European providers

 We use third parties to provide elements of services for us.
 We have contracts in place with these data processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
 They will not share your personal information with any organisation apart from us.
 They will hold it securely and retain it for the period we instruct.

-Currently, these suppliers include: Verifile, CharlieHR, Xero, AirTable, MailChimp, Telleroo, MixMax, Payroll Service UK, Whatsapp, Typeform, Front App, HelloSign, Effective Accounting, PAYE for Nannies, Directli, Google Suite (including Drive & Analytics), GoCardless, Yay.com, Zapier, Tettra, Facebook, and Acuity.
+Currently, these suppliers include: Verifile, CharlieHR, Xero, AirTable, MailChimp, Telleroo, MixMax, Payroll Service UK, Whatsapp, Typeform, Front App, HelloSign, Effective Accounting, PAYE for Nannies, Directli, Google Suite (including Drive & Analytics), GoCardless, Yay.com, Zapier, Tettra, Facebook, Viral Loops, and Acuity.

 This list is subject to change.
 All suppliers are extensively vetted for security and GDPR-compliance.

 18. Legal statement about this Privacy Statement